-GSU7203 string: error in string replacement: command: GSU7204 Warning: blocking factor blocksize not portable to UNIX
+GSU7203 string : error in string replacement: command : GSU7204 Warning: blocking factor blocksize not portable to UNIX Explanation: You specified a blocking factor ( blocksize ) that was

 You specified a blocking factor (blocksize) that was larger than 20.
 This may create an archive that does not work on a UNIX system.